edwardrf/resume/software.md

 Qulifications
 -------------
 * Bachelor of Science with Merit on 30th June 2008.
-Major in Computational science (specialising in physics)
+Major in Computational science (specialising in physics) National University of Singapore
 * GCE 'A' Levels
 * GCE 'O' Levels